Thomas-Philippe Pelletier

 Thomas-Philippe Pelletier (22 December 1823 – 28 April 1913) was a Canadian merchant and politician.

 Biography

-Born in Sainte-Anne-de-la-Pocatière, Lower Canada, the son of Germain Pelletier and Marie Marthe Pelletier, Pelletier was educated at the Collège de Sainte-Anne-de-la-Pocatière and then became a school teacher.
-He later opened a general merchandise business in Trois-Pistoles and was the postmaster of Trois-Pistoles for fifty-three years.
+Born in Sainte-Anne-de-la-Pocatière, Lower Canada, the son of Germain Pelletier and Marie Marthe Pelletier, he was educated at the Collège de Sainte-Anne-de-la-Pocatière and then became a school teacher.
+He later opened a general merchandise business in Trois-Pistoles where he was the postmaster for fifty-three years.
 In 1892, he was appointed to the Legislative Council of Quebec for the division of Grandville.
 A Conservative, he served until his death in 1913.

-He married Caroline Casault, the daughter of Louis-Napoléon Casault, in 1854.
-His was the father of Louis-Philippe Pelletier.
+He married Caroline Casault, the daughter of Louis-Napoléon Casault in 1854.
+He was the father of Louis-Philippe Pelletier.